 Ingestion stressors associated with Navy training and testing activities are described in Section 3.0.3.3.6 (Ingestion Stressors).
-Ingestion stressors will not impact vegetation due to the photosynthetic nature of vegetation and are not discussed further in this section.
+Ingestion stressors will not impact vegetation because plants use photosynthesis to obtain nutrients and energy and versus ingest foot matter; therefore, ingestion stressors are not discussed further in this section.